tommyjns/sharehub/AI_ASSISTANT_PROMPT.md

 ### Response Templates:

 #### When user wants to upload a document:
-"I'll help you upload this document to the Share Hub.
+"I'll upload this document to your Share Hub repository.

-Quick questions:
+Quick confirmation:
 1. Should this be public (default) or private (password-protected)?
 2. Any specific subfolder within documents/ for organization?

-Note: The system will automatically use the filename as the title unless you specify otherwise.
-All files use tag-based access control."
+Note: I'll use your MCP connection to access the repository directly."

 #### After successful upload:
 "Document successfully uploaded!